Personal Advice Columns |

 Your girlfriend most likely ended the relationship because these behaviors indicate insecurities and controlling actions way beyond what is healthy in a relationship.
 She is wise.
 In your shoes, I would make an appointment with a therapist, or clergy.
 Your insecurities and your ways of responding to them to it are making a significant negative impact in your life: you lost your relationship.
 You need to find, with help, a better way of coping with your feelings.

-Whenever I'm in a situation where I talk with girls I get all hot, sweaty, blushing and embarrassed.
+Dear Mrs. Web, Whenever I'm in a situation where I talk with girls I get all hot, sweaty, blushing and embarrassed.
 I can’t even look them in the eye.
 I feel like I don't have control of the situation.
 I'm totally self-conscious (I go to the washroom a lot just to look in the mirror to make sure I look all right).
 I generally have this problem around all strangers (also when public speaking) but never as bad as when I'm trying to talk with girls.
+Around my friends, I am a totally different.
+Is there something wrong with me?
+A pretty girl in my class said hello recently.
+I blushed and mumbled something inane.
+I would just like to be able to ask her out.

 Your hyperawareness of yourself and other’s reactions to you, combined with a self-critic can tie anyone up in knots.
 Behavioral retraining methods can help one change the hyperawareness and turn off those critical tapes in your mind.
 Does your university have a personal counseling office?
 Make an appointment and ask for a referral to a behavioral oriented psychotherapist.